Entries close on 8 May 2022, but to be eligible for 'every fifth entry free', you must enter by 23 April 2022 (see rules below).

 8. Entries must be from original camera exposures taken on or after 1 January 2019.
 (This does not apply to texture screens, overlays and minor compositional elements, as long as they were also captured by you.)
 You can enter more than one Entry of the same subject, but if two entries are considered similar by the judges, only one of them will be eligible for the Book.
 The decision as to which entry will be included in the Book is at the discretion of the Organisers.

 9. Entries must comply with the following specifications:

 • AdobeRGB colour space, 8-bit;

-• Measure between 4000 and 5000 pixels on the longest side (we need large files because they may be printed), 300 dpi.
+• Measure between 4000 and 5000 pixels on the longest side (we need large files because winning Entries are printed), 300 dpi.

 • Be saved as a JPEG (recommended setting 9 or 10).

 • There is a maximum file size of 6MB, so for particularly detailed subjects, you may need to reduce the JPEG compression to setting 8.